peytoncordero/DRI25/command-line.md

 - [GUI](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/gui.md)
 - [Root](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/root.md)

-# Creating files
+# Creating files and folders
 So far, we've only performed commands that give us information.
 Let's use commands that create something new on the computer!

+Let's go!

+## Creating files

 We will start with a file.

 First, make sure you're in your home directory:
 ```console